pablotestdev/Webdriverio-app-cicdtest/README.md

-# WebdriverIO Demo App for iOS and Android
+#  Demo App for iOS and Android

 This app is built with React Native and will be used for test automation purposes for the [appium-boilerplate](https://github.com/webdriverio/appium-boilerplate).